 Wheels are steelies and of the period.
 I personally love the basic no-nonsense look, which are replicated well.
 Don’t see much in brake and suspension bits due to the solid steel rims.
 Again the execution is identical to the original release by SunStar and Solid.

 Surprisingly the motor exceeds expectations, it is very good.
 Capturing the 1:1 well and going that extra mile in finer detail with a lot painted bit and detail.
 The shock towers are executed very nicely.
 The motor is where the best overall detail is on the model without a doubt.
 The only negative is the two HUGE hinges used in the hood operation.
 Man, they are large!
 Again no difference here when compared to the original release by SunStar and Solid.

-Interior is to the period as well.
+The Interior is to the period as well.
 Checked patterned fabric on the seats and the traditional golf ball style shifter knob are both present.
-Overall nicely appointed, but I wish Norev would have went the extra mile and dressed up the interior just little bit more.
+Overall nicely appointed, but I wish Norev would have gone the extra mile and dressed up the interior just a little bit more.
 This iconic car deserves more and I know for a fact many of these are cars still be driven and modified by countless generations of Volkswagen fans.

 If you’re a Volkswagen fan this car is a must!
 If you’re a current owner of Solido or SunStar there is absolutely no reason to buy it, from what I gather the cars are identical.
-Actually only reason I purchased the model for myself was that my Soldio version I had had a slight paint issue on the roof.
+Actually the only reason I purchased the model for myself was that my Soldio version I had had a slight paint issue on the roof.
 This model is currently available in red and white, and easily had for under $50CND.
 Rumours are of a Welly version in the near future, let’s hope they go that extra step and produce a Mark 1 Golf GTI deserving of the Volkswagen badge.
 Enjoy the pics!